didmar/didmar.github.io/_projects/itsuperayt.md

 # Solution

-In 2020, I created a [YouTube channel](https://www.youtube.com/channel/UC_CxcQbEicRSsQ3eL1_m2zQ) to give tips on how to learn languages more effectively using immersion, use the best tools available, and keep your motivation as you hit the dreaded ["intermediate plateau"](https://selfstudyenglish.com.tw/2020/12/30/what-is-the-intermediate-plateau-and-how-to-overcome-it/).
+In 2020, I created a [YouTube channel](https://www.youtube.com/channel/UC_CxcQbEicRSsQ3eL1_m2zQ) to give tips on how to learn languages more effectively and keep your motivation as you hit the dreaded ["intermediate plateau"](https://selfstudyenglish.com.tw/2020/12/30/what-is-the-intermediate-plateau-and-how-to-overcome-it/).

 This also inspired me to [create](/projects/furiganalyse) [a](/projects/onsei) [few](https://github.com/didmar/kanjigame-elm) [software](https://github.com/itsupera/waadoru) [tools](https://github.com/itsupera/youtube_time_tracking) to help Japanese language learners.